Promethazine overdosePhenergan overdose

 - Activated charcoal

-If the patient survives the first 24 hours, recovery is likely.
-Few patients actually die from promethazine overdose.
+If the person survives the first 24 hours, recovery is likely.
+People who experience heart rhythm irregularities and seizures are at highest risk for a serious outcome.
+Few people actually die from promethazine overdose.

 Goldfrank LR, ed.
 Goldfrank's Toxicologic Emergencies.
 8th ed.
 New York, NY: McGraw Hill; 2006.

 Velez LI, Seng Y-F. Anticholinergics.
 In: Marx JA, Hockberger RS, Walls RM, et al., eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 8th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 150.

 Reviewed By: Jacob L. Heller, MD, MHA, Emergency Medicine, Virginia Mason Medical Center, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.